 Findings made through ocean exploration are fundamental to reducing unknowns in deep-ocean areas and providing high-value environmental intelligence needed to address both current and emerging science and management needs.
 Exploration helps to ensure that ocean resources are not just managed, but managed well, so those resources are around for future generations to enjoy.

 Through ocean exploration, we can establish the baseline information needed to better understand environmental change, filling gaps in the unknown to deliver reliable and authoritative science that is foundational to providing foresight about future conditions and informing the decisions we confront every day on this dynamic planet.
 This same knowledge is often the only source for basic information needed to respond appropriately in the face of deep-sea disasters.

 Information from ocean exploration is important to everyone.
 Unlocking the mysteries of deep-sea ecosystems can reveal new sources for medical drugs, food, energy resources, and other products.
-Information from deep-ocean exploration can help predict earthquakes and tsunamis and help us understand how we are affecting and being affected by changes in Earth’s climate and atmosphere.
+Information from deep-ocean exploration can help predict earthquakes and tsunamis and help us understand how we are affecting and being affected by changes in Earth’s environment.

 Ocean exploration can improve ocean literacy and inspire young people to seek careers in science, technology, engineering, and mathematics.
 The challenges of exploring the deep ocean can provide the basis for technology and engineering innovations that can be applied in other situations.